BackTable / MSK / Tool

 Factors Affecting Bone Density & How To Improve Your T-Score

-Several factors can influence bone density and thus your T-score, including:
+Several factors can influence bone density and thus your T-score bone density, including:

 • Genetics: Family history of osteoporosis can predispose individuals to lower bone density.
 Ensure a diet rich in calcium and vitamin D. Dairy products, leafy greens, and fortified foods are excellent sources.

 • Lifestyle: Smoking, excessive alcohol consumption, and a sedentary lifestyle can negatively impact bone health.
 Avoid smoking and limit alcohol intake to reduce bone loss risks.
-Regular weight-bearing and resistance exercises can also help to strengthen bones.
+Regular weight-bearing and resistance exercises can also help strengthen bones and support a normal T-score range.

-• Nutrition: Adequate intake of calcium and vitamin D is crucial for maintaining healthy bones.
+• Nutrition: Adequate intake of calcium and vitamin D is crucial for maintaining healthy bones and improving your bone density T-score.

 • Medical Conditions: Conditions like rheumatoid arthritis, and medications such as corticosteroids, can lead to bone loss.
 In some cases, doctors may prescribe medications to help improve bone density and reduce the risk of fractures.